confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 * SSH key, if you specified the optional `ssh_pub_key` variable

 On a cluster using `instance_profile_name = "bz2-2x8"` and `image_name = "ibm-ubuntu-18-04-1-minimal-s390x-3"` the end-to-end playbook takes approximately 50 minutes to complete.

+## Create and test the demo environment on IBM Cloud for peer pod VMs - advanced usage

 The individual modules this Terraform configuration calls can also be ran as stand-alone Terraform configurations.
 This is recommended for experienced users to users who want to try to set up the demo environment on pre-existing infrastructure.